robinjmurphy/responsive-screenshots/README.md

 }
 ```

-The configuration options in the `all` section will be use for all of the `sets`.
+The configuration options in the `all` section will be used for all of the `sets`.